5pyk3r/Nile/README.md

  ## Application development ideas
    Still a lot to do in project in the near future:

    - search engine with e.g: ElasticSearch on toolbar
    - clients comments and rating(0-5 stars) under product that client ordered
    - pagination
    - gallery with slider of some products on main page with managment on admin
    - better UI
    - user panel with more functionality like: setting, change password, address, e-mail, etc.
    - AWS based e-mail sender when: user register, password changing(with some tokenization),  email user when he order products and receive products
-     - AWS store full app
+   - Host full app(frontend, backend, db) on AWS
    - statistics of sale on admin page(charts)

 ### Home Page
 ![Home page]( https://raw.githubusercontent.com/5pyk3r/Nile/master/screenshots/home.PNG)